 - Religious observances leave.

 There are three primary benefits, or protections, offered under the FMLA.
 First, employees get to keep working when they come back from their unpaid leave.
 While the position itself might be different, employees must be offered a comparable position to what they left.
 This is probably the most important and well-known benefit of the FMLA program.

 Second, the employee stays on their employer's group health plan.
 The employer will continue to pay their share of employee's premiums.
 Employees must also make arrangements to pay their fair share.
 This is especially important for employees to maintain their medical insurance coverage during a time of health crisis.
 If an employer-based health insurance plan is allowed to lapse, employees may not be eligible to enroll in their health insurance plan until the next open enrollment time.

 Third, employers are not allowed to use FMLA leave against employees who take it.
 This means that employees cannot be promoted or fired because they went on FMLA leave.
 Additionally, any bonuses accrued to the employee before taking FMLA leave must be honored.

 If an employer is suspected of violating the FMLA, the U.S. Department of Labor can investigate and resolve reported complaints of violations.
 This will involve an investigation into the company's policies and practices, as well as the specific violation.
 Depending on the outcome of the investigation, the company may be fined.

-Additionally, covered employees who have had their rights violated can hire a lawyer to bring a civil action suit against an employer who has violated their rights protected in the FMLA.
-If the employee wins the civil action, they may receive lost wages and employment benefits, up to 12 week's worth of compensation for what was lost.
+Additionally, covered employees who have had their rights violated can hire a lawyer to bring a civil action suit against an employer who has violated their rights protected by the FMLA.
+If the employee wins the civil action, they may receive lost wages and employment benefits, up to 12 weeks’ worth of compensation for what was lost.